-Ensure that you have enough food and water to wait out the storm if needed.
+Ensure that you have enough food, water, and a mini survival kit to wait out the storm if needed.
 Emergency preparedness guidelines usually advise that you store a gallon of water per person, per day, for a minimum of three days.

 You should also have a high, dry area in order to store nonperishable food items.
 If you have cans, check to see if they have a pop-top, or keep a can opener with your survival kit.

 Some of the best foods to have on-hand for hurricane preparedness include: